PurdueCAM2Project/HELPSweb/source/join.rst

-Briefly explain the difference between TCP and UDP.
+Briefly explain the difference among TCP,  UDP, and HTTP.